An Understanding of the Carbon Series with the Sensation Approach: A remedy from the Oxygen compounds

 Lithium is like a fetus which is completely dependent on the womb, with the umbilical cord still attached.
 Beryllium is like 9 month old fetus that has enjoyed everything in the womb, does not want to come out and is happy inside.
 Boron is a stage at the beginning of the process of delivery, where the labour contractions start.
 The child is confused whether to stay in or to go out.
 The world that he knows starts shaking so he panics and tries to hold on.
 In Carbon, the child has decided to come out and is a stage where the head is lodged.
 The question at this stage for it is ‘Do I have enough vitality to go out and face the world?’
 Nitrogen feels restricted and constricted in the birth canal and wants to come out as quickly as possible.
-Oxygen represents coming out of the birth canal and taking the first independent breath.
-Flourine is symbolic of separation where the umbilical cord is cut; it wants to be separate which can be seen through the rubric ‘delusion marriage must dissolve’.9
+Oxygen compounds represent coming out of the birth canal and taking the first independent breath.
+Flourine compounds are symbolic of separation where the umbilical cord is cut; it wants to be separate which can be seen through the rubric ‘delusion marriage must dissolve’.

 1 – Michael Hourigan and David Kent Warkentin, ReferenceWorks Pro, 188.8.131.52, Clarke’s Dictionary, Mind

 2 – Rajan Sankaran, Structure, Volume 1, Row 2, Nitrogen.

 4 – Rajan Sankaran, Structure, Volume 1, Row 2

 5 - Rajan Sankaran, Structure, Volume 1, Row 2, Boron.